sfmskywalker/Orchard-Off-The-Grid/Layouts/04 - Chapter 3 - Meet The Elements.md

 *Figure 21 - Preconfigured Row elements*

-What we see here is not 7 types of Row elements, but simply 7 preconfigurations of a single Row element.
+What we see here is not 7 types of Row elements, but simply 7 pre-configurations of a single Row element.
 The first Row toolbox item will add a single Row element with 1 Column element, the second toolbox item will add a single row with 2 columns, etc.

 The Row element has one specific toolbar command specific to itself: **Distribute columns evenly**.
 As its name implies, this command will evenly distribute the width of the columns of the row based on a *maximum width of 12* units.
 For example, if a Row has 4 columns with varying widths, and the maximum width is 12 column units, each column will be resized to be exactly 3 units wide.